-Then run the plotband.x program, which will ask you a set of question:
+Then run the plotband.x program, which will ask you a set of questions : (should there be a complaint about gnuplot missing, then do this in a terminal window where you have given the command 'conda activate visualise' first)

 - Input file: this is the value you gave for filband (here: siliconbands.dat) - Range: you get as information the lowest and highest eigenvalue in the dataset.
 Choose now which region you want to plot.
 If you want to plot everthing, chose a minimal/maximal value that are slightly below/above the lowest/highest values (e.g. for min=-5.75 and max=16.31, choose -6 and 17).
 You can type both values on the same line, then press enter. - Output file: gnuplot - Output file (ps): type any name, preferably with .ps as suffix (e.g. siliconbands.ps) - Efermi: write here the value you have written down from basicbands.out (or however you called that file) (6.2543 in the present example). - Delta E, reference E: this is for plotting labels and tick marks on the vertical axis.
 Delta E gives the distance between labels (e.g. 5 eV), while reference E gives one energy value for which a label surely will be printed (e.g. 0 eV).
 Example input is '5 0' (on one line, then enter)